 Finally, if your budget is tight, thankfully there are some free screen capture tools you can try instead.
 These include QuickTime Player (comes with Mac OS X), GameDVR (comes with Windows 10), or OBS/Open Broadcaster Software (Mac/PC).
-These free apps let you record your screen, but keep in mind they’re much more limited in terms of editing ability than paid options like Screenflow and Camtasia.
+Free affiliate marketing software like these let you record your screen, but keep in mind they’re much more limited in terms of editing ability than paid options like Screenflow and Camtasia.

 Affiliate marketing is about building trust and providing value for your audience, then promoting products that can help your audience reach their goals.
 I’ve talked about ways to promote your affiliate products, and including your affiliate links in blog posts is one of the main ways.
 But those blog posts need to be helpful and interesting to your audience.

 What happens when you’re running short on ideas for great blog content to promote your affiliate products?

 That’s where a content idea generation tool can come in handy, and I have two to recommend: Hubspot’s Blog Ideas Generator and Quandary’s Content Idea Generator.
 They both work on the same premise: input information about your topic, and the tool spits back some content titles to jumpstart your creativity.

 HubSpot’s tool is a little more basic—you input up to three nouns, and it gives you back a list of five potential titles you can use for a blog post, tweet, or almost any other form of content you can think of.
 The Content Idea Generator requires you to answer more questions (eighteen of them) upfront, as well as hand over your name and email address—but it also gives you several hundred title ideas right away.